 Once your ad is live, it competes with other ad campaigns in an auction.
 When a reader opens an email from BookBub, they serve the ad to the highest bidding advertiser targeting that reader at that moment.

-The steps for setting up a Bookbub ad are:
+The steps for setting up a BookBub ad are:

-Step 1: Click on the green button “Create New Ad”.
 This will open up a new screen that looks like this:

-Step 2: Choose your Book Choose a book.
-This is your book you added to the Bookbub platform when you set up your author profile.
-Start typing in your book's name and wait for it to bring up your book.
+Choose a book.
+This is the book you added to the BookBub platform when you set up your author profile.
+Start typing in your book’s name and wait for it to bring up your book.
 If you’re not seeing it, then you haven’t added it to your account.

-Step 3: Add your ad creative.
+Step Three: Add your ad creative.

 Once you’ve chosen your book, it’s time to create your ad creative.
 You have two options: Upload an Existing Creative or Build a New Creative.
-We always recommend you create your own creative with Canva.
-Or, you can outsource it to someone on Fiverr or another freelancer site.
-Your creative MUST be good.
-It’s the only thing potential buyers are going to see when they click on your book ad.

-Here are some examples of ad creatives for Bookbub:
+Here are some examples of ad creatives for BookBub:

-Step 4: Add click-through links.
+Step Four: Add click-through links.

 The next section is choosing your links.
 BookBub will automatically pull in the links that it can find, but you can also add your own.
-This is where BookBub Ads are really powerful when publishing on multiple platforms like Kobo, Nook, iBooks or multiple Amazon countries.
+This is where BookBub Ads are really powerful when publishing on multiple platforms like Kobo, Nook, iBooks, or multiple Amazon countries.

-You have the option to target various authors and by book categories.
-Only choose one author per ad for tracking purposes.
-Run several ads with different ad creatives and testing with various authors in your niche.
+Run several ads with different ad creatives and test with various authors in your niche.
 You will get much better results this way and be able to identify the authors that perform well for your book and genre.
-This is how Bookbub really excels, by lasering in on your target audience and getting specific with the readers seeing your ad.
-You can choose multiple categories but, again, we recommend you run with one category and one author.

-Step 6: Enter schedule and budget.
+Step Six: Enter schedule and budget.

 You have the option to schedule your ads continuously or for a set timeframe.
 For your first ad, choose a start and end date.

-Next, enter your total campaign budget (start off at $5.00 per day) and tick “spread across date range).
+Next, enter your total campaign budget (start off at $5.00 per day) and tick “spread across date range”.
 So if you had opted to run your ad for 5 days at $5 per day, that would be a total campaign budget of $25.

 The final part of setting up your BookBub ad is to choose your bid type and amount.
 We’re going to focus on the standard BookBub ad which is a CPM.